coodoo-workhorse/workhorse/README.md

         log.info( "Process a job");
     }
 }
 ```
 Here the job `ExampleWorker` can't be executed more than `1000 times per minutes`.
 Workhorse ensures that, on the one hand, all created jobs are processed and, on the other hand, the specified limit is adhered to.

 ### Multi Queues
-Each Job has its own queue (also priority queue)
+Each Job has its own queue (also priority queue).

 #### How to use